Codecademy/docs/content/cloud-computing/concepts/saas/saas.md

 ## Advantages

-Due to it's flexibility and low-costs, SaaS services have many advantages including:
+Due to its flexibility and low costs, SaaS services have many advantages including:

 - Accessibility: Requires only an internet connection, can be accessed from an internet-enabled device (e.g., a computer, smartphone or tablet) within a location that has internet service.
 - Management: Customers do not have to maintain anything; all maintenance and updates are provided by the service provider.